-At the Circulation desk you can check in and out materials from the collections, or ask for assistance.
-Please return materials (other than DVDS or CDs) in the book drop outside the library if we are closed.
+At the Circulation desk you can check in and out materials from the Collections, or ask for assistance.
+Please return materials in the book drop outside the Main campus entrance.
+We also have a slot for book returns inside the building between the Library and Security Office.
 C-GCC photo ID cards can be activated for Library use.
 Students, faculty, staff and residents of Columbia and Greene counties, sixteen or older, must show valid ID in order to become a borrower.
 To obtain a library borrowing card, a Columbia or Greene County patron must present adequate documentation to prove county residency.
 Acceptable documentation includes:

+The first floor is equipped with computers, printers, and a variety of study spaces, including a group study room.
+Wireless computer access and charging stations for mobile devices are also available.
 The Library provides internet access to the college community including the public, 16 years of age or older.
 Priority is given to students.
-Computer users must abide by the college’s computer use policy, found in the C-GCC student handbook and also on our website.
-Public patrons are limited to 1/2 hour computer use per day, if available.
-Computers are not available when library classes are in session.
-Wireless internet access is available.
+Computer users must abide by the college’s computer use policy, found in the C-GCC student handbook and also on the college website.

 Photocopiers: 15¢ per page